QMeqGR/qm-maxima/README.txt

    The following examples illustrate some of the basic capabilities of the ‘qm’ package.
 Here both abstract, and concrete (matrix representation) kets are shown.
-The last example shows how to contstruct an entangled Bell pair.
+The last example shows how to construct an entangled Bell pair.

      (%i1) ket([a,b])+ket([c,d]);
      (%o1)                           |c, d> + |a, b>